 If the keys are dirty and dusty, you can rub a wet cloth along the edges, encircling the teaspoon.
 For instance, you can clean the keyboard with compressed air.
 But you should know that it is not actual air but rather a chemical, and you should use care when handling it.

 The air should not be directed at keys while the can is upside down.
 Put your elbows close to the keyboard and tilt it at an angle.
 Click here If you want to clean the laptop keys without removing keys.

 n order to remove the keys, you should need a knife, a flat-headed screwdriver, or an object that looks similar.
 As you remove these components, be careful not to damage the fragile plastic that holds them together.

 If you don’t want your keys to get lost, keep them in a bowl.
-Space bar, backspace and enter keys should be left in the meantime since they may be challenging to return.
-Lucet warm water with dish soap and gently scrub the keys to clean them.
+The space bar, backspace and enter keys should be left in the meantime since they may be challenging to return.
+Lucent warm water with dish soap and gently scrub the keys to clean them.

 Then wipe the cloth with the electronic cleaner after spraying it.
 Spray it into the machine but not directly into it.
 Taking out the rubber in the middle of the keyboard and dipping it in a cleaning solution will allow you to clean the pointer or rubber.
 Use a toothbrush to remove all dirt.

 After cleaning the laptop with water, make sure the keyboard dries entirely before using it.
 Please give the keyboard time to dry if the keys were not removed.
 Open the lid.
 Once you have removed the keys, put them in a container and let them dry.